Enrico Mattei: Death

 On a 27 October 1962 flight from Catania, Sicily, to the Milan Linate Airport, Mattei's jetplane, a Morane-Saulnier MS.760 Paris, crashed in the surroundings of the small village of Bascapè in Lombardy.
 The cause of the accident has been a mystery.
-There are strong indications that the crash was caused by a bomb hidden in the airplane.
+There are strong indications that the crash was caused by a bomb hidden in the aeroplane.
 All three men on board were killed: Mattei, his pilot Irnerio Bertuzzi, and the American Time–Life journalist William McHale.
 The inquiries officially declared that it was an accident.
 The Italian Minister of Defense, Giulio Andreotti, was responsible for the accident investigation.

-During his controversial tenure of ENI, Mattei had made many enemies.
+During his controversial tenure at ENI, Mattei had made many enemies.
 The U.S. National Security Council described him as an irritation and an obstacle in a classified report from 1958.
 The French could not forgive him for doing business with the pro-independence movement in Algeria.
 Responsibility for his death has been attributed to the CIA, to the French OAS, and to the Sicilian Mafia.

 According to a 2001 TV documentary by Bernhard Pletschinger and Claus Bredenbrock, evidence was immediately destroyed at the crash site.
 Flight instruments were put into acid.
 On 25 October 1995, the Italian public service broadcaster RAI reported the exhumation of the human remains of Mattei and Bertuzzi.
 Metal debris deformed by an explosion was found in the bones.
 There is speculation that the fuse of an explosive device was triggered by the mechanism of the landing gear.
 In 1994, the investigations were reopened.
 In 1997, a metal indicator and a ring were further analyzed by Donato Firrao of the Polytechnic University of Turin and explosion tracks were found.
-Based on this evidence, the episode was reclassified by the judge as homicide but with one or more perpetrators unknown.
+Based on this evidence, the episode was reclassified by the judge as a homicide but with one or more perpetrators unknown.

 Not trusting the Armed Forces Information Service (Servizio informazioni forze armate, SIFAR), Italy's secret service, even though it was full of his loyal supporters, Mattei constituted a sort of personal security guard made of former partisans, ENI staff by whom he felt protected.